-We are all complex individuals, there is quite a bit of the bad and ugly mixed in with the good.
+We are all complex individuals.
+There is quite a bit of the bad and ugly mixed in with the good.
 But it’s important which part of ourselves we think of as our true self.
 Voices will tell you that the worst parts of yourself are who you truly are.
 They are lying.
-Satan, the Accuser, loves to shame us, but that’s not God’s heart.
+Satan, the Accuser, loves to weigh us down with shame, to convince us that we trapped in our worst failures and faults.
+But God says we’re not.

-We may wrestle with sin, but underneath that ugliness is goodness that God calls out of us, and over it is what God has covered us with: Jesus’ beauty.
+We all wrestle with sin, all of us have ugly parts that are important to acknowledge and repent of, but underneath that ugliness is goodness.
+We were created in the image of God, and God is good.
+God continually calls that goodness out of us.
 God is the one who created you.
 He knows who you truly are.
-Let Him show you His view.
+Let God show you His view.

 4. God is my constant

 I’ll end with this simple truth, the one that always carries me through: God loves me.
 And He’s never going to stop.
 Sometimes I ask God why: “How are you so patient with me?
 How do I not drive you away with my moodiness and neediness, with all my struggles and insecurities that seem to be on a continual feedback loop?
 Why do you stay?”

 But though other certainties may grow hazy at times, one thing I know: I was made to be God’s, and He has claimed me.
 As long as I turn toward Him, I will always be in the right place.
 As long as I cry out His name, I will never be lost.

 How can I not love God with all that I am, having tasted such impossible goodness?